 Prior to implementation of these projects, students who graduated during the 2017-2018 academic year with an AA/AS took an average of 88 units to complete a 60-unit degree.
 By the 2020-2021 academic year, this number dropped to 77.9 (a reduction of 11.1 units).
-Similarly, students who graduated during the 2017-2018 academic year with an AA-T/AS-T completed an average of 76.6 units compared to 74.3 units on average among graduating students in the 2020-2021 academic year.
-(QFP2-23)
+Similarly, students who graduated during the 2017-2018 academic year with an AA-T/AS-T completed an average of 76.6 units compared to 74.3 units on average among graduating students in the 2020-2021 academic year (See "Average Units at Graduation").

-An ISS goal was set at 91 for the average number of units earned at degree completion with an aspiration goal of 79 units.
-In 2021, the graduates met the ISS and aspiration goals with an average of 78 units.
-(QFP2-24)
+Starting in 2019, an ISS goal was created for the average number of units earned at degree completion.
+The ISS goal was set at 91 units, and the aspiration goal was set at 79 units.
+In 2020, the graduates met the ISS and aspiration goals with an average of 78 units.

 Additional data indicates that students' course selection is becoming more focused.
 Before the launch of the Program Pathways Mapper, 63% of students pursuing the largest ADT programs were considered "on path" in the 2016-2017 academic year.
-This percentage increased to 78% in the 2019-2020 academic year, the first full year that the program was available.
-(QFP2-25)
+This percentage increased to 78% in the 2019-2020 academic year, the first full year that the program was available (See "Clarifying the Path").